agaase/imgr/README.md

 ```

 ####Configurational parameters.
-1. atOnce - (default-false) set to true if you dont want all images to be loaded at once and not on scroll.
+1. atOnce - (default-false) set to true if you want all the images to be loaded at once and not on scroll.
-2. margin - (default-50) This is the margin while checking if the element is visible on screen.
-For e.g if margin is set to 200 the element will be assumed to be visible 200px before its actually on the screen
+2. margin - (default-50) Margin used while checking if the element is visible on screen.
+For e.g if margin is set to 200 the element is assumed to be visible 200px before its actually on the screen.
-3. fadeIn - (default-true) whether to fade in the images when they are loaded or not.
+3. fadeIn - (default-true) whether to fade in the images or not when they are loaded.

 ```
 //an example options object